How receiving a diagnosis helped me

 I call myself a ‘Professional Rebel’.
 I inspire people for a living.
 I help people, who feel they don’t belong, remember who they are and find their place in the world.
-So, just imagine the field day my little head went on when me, a happiness teacher, went to the doctors and asked for ‘happy pills’.
+So, just imagine the field day my little head went on when I, a happiness teacher, went to the doctor and asked for ‘happy pills’.

 Surely that’s cheating, right?
 Well, that’s what the little voice in my head told me.
 Oh, it tried its very best to fill me with shame.
 But you know what?
 There’s no shame in asking for help.

 I repeat.
 There is no shame in asking for help.